 Brawler Build Guide

 The Brawler class combines that lightning fast attacks of the Monk with the combat prowess of the Fighter.
-Fighters provide healing, weapon expertise and the option to wear some Armor with no Recovery Time penalty.
+Fighters provide healing, weapon expertise and the option to wear some Armor with low Recovery Time penalty.
 This helps to fill in the weaknesses of the Monk, and is an extremely deadly combination, that often results in many downed enemies within seconds.
 This an very solid Multiclass that is highly recommended to anyone that just wants reliable damage with decent survive ability.

 Brawler Subclasses (Devoted & Helwalker)

 For my Fighter Subclass I chose Devoted in order to get extra Penetration and Crit Damage.
 The great thing about this Subclass is that it applies these benefits to Unarmed and whatever other Weapon type you choose, so you’ll gain them no matter which you are using.
 You really couldn’t ask for more!

 For my Monk Subclass I chose Helwalker for increased Damage at the expensive of more Damage taken.
 Anything we can do to improve their damage is always good.
 The downside is that you have a tendency to die much easier in some situations.
 You can play the Brawler with any of the Monk Subclass, so choose whichever you like and don’t worry too much about it.
 Shattered Pillar is also a solid choice, and it’s the one I’d recommend if you don’t play Helwalker.